HomeDirectoriesYour Business Listing Helps AI Pick You

 • Create a schedule for quarterly listing audits

-For maximum AI visibility, businesses should follow this practical platform strategy:
+For the best AI visibility, follow this practical platform sequence:

-1. Start with government registrations: Ensure your business is properly registered with state agencies like Oregon’s Secretary of State or Maryland’s Business Express
+1. Start with government registrations: Make sure your business is properly registered with state agencies like Oregon’s Secretary of State or Maryland’s Business Express

 2. Establish search engine profiles: Create and verify listings on Google Business Profile and Bing Places